Types of Financial Aid Programs

 Employment (Aid That Must Be Earned)

-Students must inform the College if they want to participate in the Federal Work Study (FWS) program.
+Students must inform the College if they want to participate in the College Work Study program (Federal and State).

-Federal Work Study (FWS) is a federal work program that provides part-time, on-campus employment to students if they demonstrate financial need.
+College Work Study is a work program that provides part-time, on-campus employment to students if they demonstrate financial need.
 Students will earn at least minimum wage (many jobs pay more) and may work up to 19.5 hours per week.
-Information regarding employment opportunities for Federal Work Study can be obtained at each campus career and employment center.
-An offer of FWS does not guarantee a job or job placement.
+Information regarding employment opportunities for College Work Study can be obtained at each campus career and employment center.
+An offer of Work Study does not guarantee a job or job placement.

 Part-time employment is available through various departments and/or the Career Services Center.
 Students should contact the appropriate campus office for additional information.